apache/storm/docs/storm-hbase.md

 topology submitter user.
 If topology was started with topology.auto-credentials set to AutoHBase, nimbus will push the delegation tokens to all the workers for your topology and the hbase bolt/state will authenticate with these tokens.

-As nimbus is impersonating topology submitter user, you need to ensure the user specified in storm.kerberos.principal has permissions to acquire tokens on behalf of other users.
+As nimbus is impersonating topology submitter user, you need to ensure the user specified in hbase.kerberos.principal has permissions to acquire tokens on behalf of other users.
 To achieve this you need to follow configuration directions listed on this link